TanvirArjel/TanvirArjel.Extensions.Microsoft.DependencyInjection/README.md

 ## How do I get started?

-Configuring **AspNetCore.ServiceRegistration.Dynamic** into your ASP.NET Core project is simple as below:

- 1. First install the lastest version of `AspNetCore.ServiceRegistration.Dynamic` [nuget package](https://www.nuget.org/packages/AspNetCore.ServiceRegistration.Dynamic) into your project as follows:
+First install the lastest version of `AspNetCore.ServiceRegistration.Dynamic` [nuget package](https://www.nuget.org/packages/AspNetCore.ServiceRegistration.Dynamic) into your project as follows:

-    `Install-Package AspNetCore.ServiceRegistration.Dynamic`
+    Install-Package AspNetCore.ServiceRegistration.Dynamic

+### Using Marker Interface:

 Now let your services to inherit any of the `ITransientService`, `IScoperService` and `ISingletonService` marker interfaces as follows:

-        public class IEmployeeService : IScopedService // Inherit `IScopedService` interface if you want to register `IEmployeeService` as scoped service.
+    // Inherit `IScopedService` interface if you want to register `IEmployeeService` as scoped service. public class IEmployeeService : IScopedService
     {
         Task CreateEmployeeAsync(Employee employee);
     }

     internal class EmployeeService : IEmployeeService
     {
         public async Task CreateEmployeeAsync(Employee employee)
         {
               // Implementation here
         };
     }

+ ### Using Attribute:

+Now mark your services with any of the `ScopedServiceAttribute`, `TransientServiceAttribute` and `SingletonServiceAttribut` attributes as follows:

+    // Mark with ScopedServiceAttribute if you want to register `IEmployeeService` as scoped service.
+    [ScopedService]
+    public class IEmployeeService
+    {
+            Task CreateEmployeeAsync(Employee employee);
+    }

+    internal class EmployeeService : IEmployeeService
+    {
+        public async Task CreateEmployeeAsync(Employee employee)
+        {
+           // Implementation here
+        };
+    }

   Now in your `ConfigureServices` method of the `Startup` class:

     public static void ConfigureServices(IServiceCollection services)
     {
-            services.RegisterAllTypes<IScopedService>(); // This will register all the Scoped services of your application. services.RegisterAllTypes<ITransientService>(); // This will register all the Transient services of your application. services.RegisterAllTypes<ISingletonService>(); // This will register all the Singleton services of your application. services.AddControllersWithViews();
+        services.AddServicesOfType<IScopedService>();
+        services.AddServicesWithAttributeOfType<ScopedServiceAttribute>();
     }

   ### That's it!!